brencoder/study-aws-saa-c03/ch01_intro/ch01_intro.md

 ## Customer engagement services

-AWS Activate Startup: Give startup companies technical support, architecture guidance and up to $100k in AWS credits for building and scaling on AWS
+AWS Activate for Startups: Give startup companies technical support, architecture guidance and up to $100k in AWS credits for building and scaling on AWS

-AWS IQ: Describe what you want to accomplish on AWS with what budget, and find AWS partners or IT professionals who can help you.
-It's like HiPages for AWS.
+AWS IQ: It's like HiPages for AWS.
+Describe what you want to accomplish on AWS with what budget, and find AWS partners or IT professionals who can help you.

 AWS Managed Services:
 * Monitor for incidents